French bank stress spreads across money markets

 "At the moment, many financial institutions appear to be well liquefied, but the foreign currency markets are starting to get into territories where it's becoming extremely expensive for foreign banks to convert their local currency into dollars," TD's Silliman said.

-But the euro/dollar three-month swap rate was still far below the peak of minus 300 basis points seen in the fourth quarter of 2008, when money markets froze after Lehman Brothers collapsed.

-French and European banks still have access to the U.S. repurchase agreement market, albeit lenders are charging them higher rates on overnight loans.

-(For an exclusive story on Asian bank cutting credit line to French lenders see [nLDE77A0MX]) (Additional reporting by Emily Flitter and Lauren LaCapra in New York; Kirsten Donovan and William James in London and Saikat Chatterjee in Hong Kong; Editing by Jan Paschal and Dan Grebler)
+(For an exclusive story on Asian bank cutting credit line to French lenders see [nLDE77A0MX]) (Additional reporting by Emily Flitter and Lauren LaCapra in New York; Kirsten Donovan and William James in London and Saikat Chatterjee in Hong Kong; Editing by Jan Paschal)

 * Shares down 2.1 pct; says Janus tie-up on track (Adds analyst quote, share reaction, background)